 The bite of the Giant Riding Spider is extremely toxic and anyone bitten by the spider that survives the piercing fangs will cause paralysis within 30 seconds and, if left untreated, death will follow within 1-6 hours..
 They can also bite and choose not to inject venom, which they typically do on very small/easy prey or as a warning nip that they are getting irritated by something and the next bite will be envenomed..

-Despite the fear they produce in most peoples (other than the Sakkala), in a wild state they are surprisingly docile and if a potential meal puts up too much of a struggle or injures the spider, they will abandon the attack and typically jump and sprint away at high speed.
+Despite the fear they produce in most peoples (other than the Sakkala), in a wild state they are surprisingly docile and if a potential meal puts up too much of a struggle or injures the spider, they will quickly abandon the attack and typically jump and sprint away at high speed.
 This behavior ceases if a Giant Riding Spider is domesticated, and due to the unique bond between rider and mount, they will never harm their rider, nor allow harm to come to them and will fight fearlessly until death if need be.
 However, if the rider loses sight of his or her mount, it may display some independent and undesirable behavior, moving a short distance from an area it has been instructed to wait, eating any horses tied up near it if it is hungry, burrowing into the ground, etc..
-Because of the telepathic link, the spider can sense its riders mood and will be neutral to people whom the rider considers allies and bristle and prepare to attack anyone that he or she has less than pleasant feelings about (and is almost impossible to suppress, and as a result, riders have a reputation for being very forthright).
+Because of the telepathic link, the spider can sense its riders mood and will be neutral to people whom the rider considers allies yet bristle and prepare to attack anyone that he or she has less than pleasant feelings about (and is almost impossible to suppress, and as a result, riders have a reputation for being very forthright).